Sclerotherapy

 • After sclerotherapy a compression stocking will be applied.
 After walking for 10-20 minutes, you will be able to drive yourself home.

 • You will be instructed to wear compression stockings continuously for 2 days (sleep in them for 2 nights).
 Thereafter, you will put your stockings on in the morning and take them off at night for 5 additional days.
-(7 days of stockings TOTAL).
+7 days of stockings TOTAL.
+You don’t need wear them while showering.

 • You may resume most of your regular activities immediately, excluding running, jumping and other strenuous activities that involve your core muscle group (torso area).
 Do not lift more than 40 pounds for 1 week.
 You may resume normal workouts after 1 week.